What Is a Subprime Mortgage?

 Subprime mortgages were one of the causes of the subprime mortgage crisis.
 Hedge funds found they could make lots of money buying and selling mortgage-backed securities.
 These are derivatives that are based on the value of the underlying mortgages.
 They became popular when the traders started bundling the subprime mortgages with high-quality conventional mortgages.

 The hedge-fund traders divided these bundles into different components, called tranches.
 They put all the low-interest payments from the first three years of the subprime mortgages in with the low-interest payments of conventional loans.
+The high-interest payments were bundled into tranches that appeared to be riskier, because they were high yield.
+To top it off, they sold insurance against any default, called credit default swaps.

 The popularity of mortgage-backed securities meant hedge fund traders needed more and more actual mortgages to feed the demand.
 Banks created these exotic mortgages just to get more business booked.
 They bundled the mortgages and sold them to the hedge fund traders.